Keith Whitley: Musical career

 In early 1989, Whitley approached RCA chairman Joe Galante with the intention of releasing "I Never Go Around Mirrors" as a single.
 Galante approved of the musical flexibility that Whitley achieved with the song; however, he suggested that Whitley record something new and more upbeat.
 The result was a song Whitley had optioned for his previous album called I Wonder Do You Think of Me, and was to result in his next album release.

+Whitley was scheduled to be invited to join the Grand Ole Opry in late May 1989.
+He was posthumously inducted as a former member on October 14, 2023, in a tribute concert held during that night's Opry broadcast.
+His final concert was held in Brazoria, Texas, at the Armadillo Ballroom on May 6, 1989.